aaronfay/aaronfay-blog/articles/bottom-tabbar-on-android-in-titanium.markdown

 ## On to the good stuff

-Place the following xml into a file named 'titanium_tabgroup.xml' (without the quotes), inside a new directory you will create called '%your apps project root%/platform/android/res/layout/'.
+Place the following xml into a file named 'titanium_tabgroup.xml' (without the quotes), inside a new directory you will create called '%your apps project root%/platform/android/res/layout/' (again, without the quotes).

 The XML you want to add [is found in this gist](https://gist.github.com/1621570)